roe-dl/weathericons/UV-index/readme.md

 # UV-Index / UV index

+Mit dem UV-Index wird vor Sonnenbrandgefahr gewarnt.

+The UV index is used to warn of the risk of sunburn.

 ## Symbole / symbols

 UV | 0 | 1 | 2 | 3 | 4 | 5 | 6 | 7 | 8 | 9 | 10 | 11 |